NIIF/andromeda/README.md

 # For bind users:

-The bind useres can find an optins file, and all of andromeda zona files.
+The bind useres can find an options file, and all of andromeda zona files.
 Note: If you statisfied the SERVFAIL answer, the zone files are not nesesseries.

 * The options file can be find here: